Spirit of Gold Marching Band: Football

 The band forms the core of the student section at intercollegiate football games hosted by Vanderbilt at FirstBank Stadium and performs at all Vanderbilt Commodores home football games, as well as one away game per season and any post-season games.

-The Spirit of Gold works with the Office of the Dean of Students to coordinate the band's performances at football games.
-The band has developed many traditions that help add to the exciting atmosphere of Southeastern Conference football on game day.
-For example, the band leads a parade through campus before games and provides music for pre-game and in-game spirit.
+The band has developed many traditions that help add to the atmosphere of Southeastern Conference football on game day.
+For example, the band leads the football team into every game day during Star Walk, performs for fans in Vandyville (the tailgating area outside FirstBank Stadium), and provides music for pre-game and in-game spirit.
 The band plays the university's fight song, "Dynamite", throughout the game as well.

 The Spirit of Gold prepares a unique halftime show for every home game, performing from variety of musical genres and eras.
 Recent performances have featured music from Olivia Rodrigo, Fall Out Boy, John Williams, Earth, Wind, and Fire, and Bruno Mars.
-The last halftime performance of the year is traditionally a completely student-run, student-organized show.

 Basketball, Anchor of Sound

-During the spring semester, a 50-60-piece pep band is formed for performances at Vanderbilt's men's and women's basketball games played in Memorial Gym.
+Starting in October of each year, a 50-60-piece pep band is formed for performances at Vanderbilt's men's and women's basketball games played in Memorial Gym.
 Members of the Anchor of Sound are divided into two bands, Black Band and Gold Band, each band playing at the same number of regular-season games.
 The Anchor of Sound, like the Spirit of Gold, travels to any post-season games for both men's and women's basketball.
 Anchor of Sound performs music similar to that which Spirit of Gold performs.